Best VPN for Windows 10 in 2019

 For, while Microsoft claims that it uses the data it collects from you to improve its services, there is plenty of scope for abuse.
 Microsoft has previously been accused of working closely with the National Security Agency, including helping the NSA get past Microsoft’s own encryption.
-Using VPN software for Windows 10 is undoubtedly the best way to protect yourself and your data.
+Using VPN is undoubtedly one of the best ways to protect yourself and your data.
 Even if you didn’t use a VPN for Windows 7, but you’ve upgraded to Windows 10, thanks to these security breaches, it’s now practically obligatory.

 Furthermore, using a Windows VPN also protects you from DNS attacks.
 By monitoring your DNS requests, hackers can track your movements online.
 They can also use DNS poisoning techniques to place false information into the caches of the DNS system, rerouting all of your DNS requests to websites that steal your data.
 When you install a VPN on your computer, your computer will switch to using the VPN’s DNS system rather than its own, which affords you a higher level of protection.

 Can I Use Free VPN Software For Windows?

 We never recommend a free VPN, especially when your primary reason for installing VPN software for Windows on your devices is to improve your security.

 While some options on this list are obviously relatively more expensive than a free VPN, remember that these VPNs are free for a reason.
 Apart from being slow and unreliable, being free comes with a catch.